vasia/flink-graph/tutorials/tutorial1.md

  The examples in this tutorial, assume that the user is given as input only information regarding edges.
 However, if the vertices' information is also present, then a similar approach is to be used to parse the input file.
 The optional DataSet of vertices can be passed as first parameter to the Graph creation methods.
  If no vertex input is provided during Graph creation, Gelly will automatically produce the Vertex DataSet from the edge input.
 In this case, vertices will have no values.
 Alternatively, as we will see in the example below, you can provide a *MapFunction* as an argument to the creation method in order to initialize the Vertex values.
  For practicing, you can start with any publicly available graph data set (e.g. SNAP or Konnect) to read a file of edges, create and initialize a Gelly-Graph.
+For our tutorials, we are going to use the "*[twitter list](http://konect.uni-koblenz.de/networks/ego-twitter)*" data set from Konnect, where a node represent a user and an edge the "follow relation" amongst users.

 ***fromDataSet***